undertheironbridge/sims3-fitgirl-wine-new-wow64/README.md

 The values found in this field vary wildly between CPUs :
  * Both of my AMD CPUs (5950X and 5800X3D) return zeroes in all registers after a CPUID(EAX=4,ECX=0).
  * Intel Core i7-3632QM (Ivy Bridge, 3rd gen) sets the field in question to 7 which makes sense as it's a 8-thread CPU.
- * Intel Core i9-13950HX (Raptor Lake, 13th gen), where the crash originally happened, sets it to 63 which doesn't even make sense as it's a 32-thread CPU.
- * Intel N100 (Alder Lake-N) sets it to 63 as well which makes even less sense as it's a 4-thread CPU.
  * Intel Celeron J4105 (Gemini Lake / Goldmont Plus) sets it to 31, so the code wouldn't crash, though the CPU is also a 4-thread one so the value is peculiar.
+ * Any newer Intel CPUs I tested with (N100 / Alder Lake-N, i9-13950HX / Raptor Lake 13th gen, Ultra 5 225U / Arrow Lake) set it to 63 regardless of the number of threads/cores in the CPU itself.

 It seems like the meaning of this field must have changed somehow (unless there's something I don't know and it is possible to have 64 *addressable IDs for processor cores  in physical package* in a 32- or 4-thread CPU indeed, or those two quantities are simply unrelated despite the naming suggesting so) but Intel's Instruction Set Reference doesn't list 63 as a special value.